1 dead, dozens hurt as tornadoes hit Texas and Oklahoma

-POWDERLY, Texas (AP) — Tornadoes tore through parts of Texas and Oklahoma on Friday, killing at least one person, injuring two dozens others and leaving dozens of homes and buildings in ruins.
+POWDERLY, Texas (AP) — Tornadoes tore through parts of Texas and Oklahoma on Friday, killing at least one person, injuring dozens of others and leaving dozens of homes and buildings in ruins.

+Tornadoes hit hard in McCurtain County, Oklahoma, in the southeastern corner of the state and Gov. Kevin Stitt toured the town of Idabel on Saturday morning, according to state Department of Emergency Management spokesperson Keli Cain.

+“There’s a lot of damage,” Cain said.
+“There are well over 100 homes and businesses damaged from minor damage to totally destroyed.”

-The small town of Idabel saw a church, medical center and a school torn apart.
+The small town of about 7,000 had a church, medical center and a school torn apart and Stitt had said earlier that search and rescue teams were being sent to the town.

-“There was total destruction on the south and east sides of Idabel,” Steven Carter, an emergency management coordinator for McCurtain County, told the Texarkana Gazette.

 “Praying for Oklahomans impacted by today’s tornadoes,” Stitt tweeted.